nsnw/pids/README.md

-# pids - Digital Signal for the Raspberry Pi
+# pids - Digital Signage for the Raspberry Pi

 ## What is this?
 **pids** is a simple way to use a [Raspberry Pi](https://www.raspberrypi.org/) to display a slideshow, with little to no configuration needed.
 It's built on top of [Raspbian](https://www.raspbian.org/) and uses [FIM](https://www.nongnu.org/fbi-improved/) to display images.